-Several guidelines such as National TB and Leprosy Treatment Guidelines, National Chronic HIV care guidelines, National Malaria Diagnosis and Treatment Guidelines etc... have been developed in the past 20 years and continue to be developed in other programmatic areas to ensure the quality of healthcare services provided for clients or patients.
+Several guidelines such as National TB and Leprosy Treatment Guidelines, National Chronic HIV care guidelines, National Malaria Diagnosis and Treatment Guidelines etc, have been developed in the past 20 years and continue to be developed in other programmatic areas to ensure the quality of healthcare services provided for clients or patients.
 However, there was no standard guideline defining quality assurance and its different parameters in regards to timely, efficient, effective, safe, equitable and patient centered care.

-Hence these Quality improvement manualhas been prepared comprehensively beginning with areas of concerns/diseases high priority, defining its standards, quality elements and verification pointsboth from service provider and service seekers aspect.
-A prudent mix of technical, infrastructural and client perspectives been incorporated in these guidelines to address and ensure quality of health services in comprehensive and multitude manner.
+Hence this HSTQ manual has been prepared comprehensively beginning with areas of concerns/diseases of high priority, defining its standards, quality elements and verification points both from service provider and service seekers aspect.
+A prudent mix of technical, infrastructural and client perspectives has been incorporated in these guidelines to address and ensure quality of health services in comprehensive and multitude manner.